webdiscus/html-bundler-webpack-plugin/README.md

 };
 ```

-For common use cases, the first option is recommended.
-So your config is smaller and cleaner.
+> ⚠️ **Warning**
+>
+> If you don't know what it's for, don't define a module rule for template files.
+> The plugin automatically configures this rule.
+>

-The second variant use only for special cases, e.g. when you have templates with different syntax.
+> Define this rule only for special cases, e.g. when you have templates with different templating engines.\
-An example see by [How to use some different template engines](#recipe-diff-templates).
+> An example see by [How to use some different template engines](#recipe-diff-templates).

 > **Note**
 >